Tuomari-ua/tuomari-ua.github.io/srd/_items/armor_of_resistance.md

 ---
 category: items
 layout: page
-name: Adamantine Armor
+name: Armor of Resistance
 tag: armor
-title: Adamantine Armor
+title: Armor of Resistance
 ---

-# Armor of Resistance
 _Armor (light, medium, or heavy), rare (requires attunement)_

 You have resistance to one type of damage while you wear this armor.
 The GM chooses the type or determines it randomly from the options below.